Tony Lazzeri: Personal life

 Before the 1923 season, Lazzeri married Maye Janes.
 The couple had one child, David Anthony Lazzeri (1931–2013).

 Death

-Lazzeri died in 1946 at age 42 from a fall that the coroner said was caused by a heart attack in his Millbrae, California home.
-Today, many believe Lazzeri's fall was caused by an epileptic seizure rather than a heart attack.
+Lazzeri died in 1946 at age 42 from a fall the coroner said was caused by a heart attack in his Millbrae, California home.
+However, today, many believe Lazzeri's fall was caused by an epileptic seizure rather than a heart attack.

 Legacy

 Although his offensive production was overshadowed by the historic accomplishments of teammates such as Babe Ruth, Lou Gehrig and Joe DiMaggio, Lazzeri is still considered one of the top hitting second basemen of his era.
 Koenig considered Lazzeri the team's most valuable player.
 He finished his career with a .292 batting average, 986 runs, 178 home runs, 1,191 RBI and 148 stolen bases.
 Despite his hitting 60 home runs in an extended PCL season in 1925, Lazzeri never hit more than 18 home runs in a major league season (a mark he reached four times).

 Lazzeri holds the American League record for most RBIs in a game with 11, set May 24, 1936, as he also became the first major league player to hit two grand slams in one game.
 He holds the major league record of 15 RBIs in consecutive games (one more than Rudy York in 1946 and Sammy Sosa in 2002).
 He also set major league records of six home runs in three consecutive games, and seven in four consecutive games.
 Lazzeri continues to share the consecutive-game American League record, but the three-game record was topped by Shawn Green of the Dodgers (seven in 2002) and the four-game mark was broken by Ralph Kiner of the Pittsburgh Pirates (eight in 1947).
 Lazzeri is also the only player in major league baseball to hit a natural cycle with the final home run being a grand slam on June 3, 1932.

 The Veterans Committee elected Lazzeri to the National Baseball Hall of Fame in 1991.